On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Introduction

 {\bf Theorem V.} \emph{Let $\calX$ be the desingularisation of the closure in $\PP^2_{\ZZ[\zeta_p]}$ of the Fermat curve $x^p+y^p=z^p$ with prime exponent $p$ (see \cite{Mc}).
 Then the arithmetic self-intersection number of its dualizing sheaf equipped with the Arakelov metric is bounded from above by

 where $\kappa_1, \kappa_2 \in \RR$ are constants independent of $p$.}

+In forthcoming papers \cite{C},\cite{CK} we explicitly calculate the coefficients $a_\frakp$ for Fermat curves and other modular curves.

 We finally observe that there are only finitely many isomorphism classes of curves provided with a morphism of a fixed degree and fixed branch points.
-Therefore no continuous family of curves satisfying the assumptions of theorem I exists.
+Therefore no continuous family of curves satisfying the assumptions of Theorem I exists.
+However, one may hope that the ideas of this article may be helpful for exact calculations of $\overline{\omega}_\Ar^2$, e.g. by extending Zagiers calculation in \cite{Za}.
+For the moment the speculation whether $\overline{\omega}_\Ar^2$ equals a special value of the logarithmic derivative of the Hasse-Weil $L$-function has to be considered completly open, cf. \cite{Zh2}.

 \nn {\bf Plan of paper.} In the first and second sections of this paper we present the necessary background material on Arakelov theory on arithmetic surfaces.
 After this preparatory work we study in the third section the behavior of arithmetic intersection numbers with respect to a finite morphism.
 The fourth section is devoted to the analytical aspects needed in our bound \eqref{eq:main}.
 In section five we study the geometric aspects used in the bound of the quantities $a_\frakp$ of \eqref{eq:main}.
-In the last three sections we apply our result to the aboves mentioned examples.
+In the final three sections we apply our result to the above mentioned examples.